- Primeros pasos

 - Integration Service está habilitado y aprovisionado para tu tenant.

-Step 1: Configure the credential store in Orchestrator
+Step 1: Configure the credential store in Orchestrator (Credential assets only)

-Step 2: Create a credential asset in Orchestrator
+Step 2: Create an asset in Orchestrator

-In an Orchestrator folder, create an asset of type Credential and link it to the secret in the credential store.
+- For secret fields: create an asset of type Credential and link it to the secret in the credential store.

 -